neel7h/Shopping_Cart-Mongodb/README.md

 # Shopping_Cart/Mongodb

-# This project is under process of devlopment so here by i am uploading what ever done.
+# This project is under process of devlopment so here by i am uploading what ever is done.

 This project requires a vendor files
 Steps to download vendor files